 Medical care: The camp managers and guides are trained in first aid and a comprehensive first-aid kit is kept in camp.
 Sanctuary Retreats has an on-call nurse who can be flown in to provide medical treatment, or medical evacuation can be arranged in an emergency.

 Dangerous animals: High Risk

 Security measures: There is no fencing around Chief’s Camp to prevent potentially dangerous wildlife passing through, so guests are escorted to their rooms after dark.
 An air-horn and two-way radio is provided in each room for use in case of an emergency.

 Fire safety: There are fire extinguishers in both the rooms and the common areas at Chief’s Camp.

 Laundry facilities: A full laundry service is included at Chief’s Camp and usually takes less than 24 hours.

-Money: No currency exchange facilities are offered.
-There are digital safes provided in each room.
-All extras can be paid for with Visa and MasterCard, traveller’s cheques or cash (South African rand, British pounds, US dollars, euros and Botswanan pula).
+Money: All extras can be paid for with Visa and MasterCard, travellers’ cheques or by cash (South African rand, British pounds, US dollars, euros and Botswanan pula).
 Diners Card and American Express are not accepted.